C minor key chords

 Cm Ddim Eb Fm Gm Ab Bb

-To observe is that the key includes three minor and three major chords plus one, less used, diminished chord.
+Note the key includes three minor and three major chords plus one, less common, diminished chord.

-Notice that C minor is relative to Eb major and both include the same chords.
-But since there are three minor scales (Natural, Melodic and Harmonic), the C minor key can also include chords that normally aren't connected to Eb major.
+Note that C minor is relative to Eb major and both include the same chords.
+Because there are three minor scales (Natural, Melodic and Harmonic), the C minor key can also include chords that normally aren't connected to Eb major.

 Basic Cm chord progressions

-The main chords in the C minor key are commonly played with barre fingerings on the guitar, an option is to use the open C Minor tuning.
+The main chords in the C minor key are commonly played with barre fingerings on the guitar, one option is to use open C Minor tuning.
 Here are some examples with progressions based on the Cm key including triads:

 Cm - Ab - Bb - Cm